-Regarding counselling and therapy, I am officially a gerneralist and have helped people with most forms of psychological / behavioural problems; however, areas of particular expertise include holistic health care and posttraumatic stress reactions.
-In addition, I created the One Year Marriage model and counsel couples who wish to follow its principles.
-I have placed my license to practice psychology in the State of California (PSY 18522) on inactive status for the time being, but remain registered as a psychologist in the Province of Ontario (CPO #2986).
+As a psychologist I am required to be a generalist and I've helped people with most forms of psychological / behavioural problems; however, I have notably extensive training and experience in cross-cultural counselling and traumatic stress reactions - particuclarly military and police trauma.
+Though I rarely do couples counselling these days, I created the One Year Marriage model and continue to counsel couples who wish to follow its principles.
+Please note: I have placed my license to practice psychology in the State of California (PSY 18522) on inactive status for the time being, but remain registered as a psychologist in the Province of Ontario (CPO #2986).

 So, please take a look around, explore the rest of the site.
 If you come to beleive I can help you, you can contact me by way of the contact page.